danielrayali/sargs/README.md

     --help/-h                 Print usage and options information
 ```

-For more details on the full API, check the github [Wiki page](https://github.com/drali/sargs/wiki/API-Documentation).
+For more details on the full API, check the bottom of sargs.h in the src directory.

 ## Flag Types